How-To

 Support teams get vague requestsIssue category selectorTickets with category dataReply-to support instructions

-This table also helps you scope the project.
-If the fallback is basically the full experience, AMP may be a bonus layer rather than a must-have.
-That’s fine, but it changes the business case.
+The table also scopes the project.
+When the fallback column describes basically the whole experience, AMP is a bonus layer rather than the campaign, and the business case changes accordingly.

-A product carousel is one of the most common AMP email examples because it lets shoppers scan more items without opening a browser.
-It’s best for categories with strong visuals and quick decisions: apparel, accessories, home goods, beauty, food, and seasonal gift guides.
+The most common AMP pattern, because it lets shoppers scan more items without opening a browser.
+It suits categories with strong visuals and fast decisions: apparel, accessories, home goods, beauty, seasonal gift guides.

 Subject: Still choosing?
 Here are 6 bestsellers under $50